-Performance units and performance shares may be granted under our 2016 Plan.
-Performance units and performance shares are awards that will result in a payment to a participant only if performance goals established by the administrator are achieved or the awards otherwise vest.
 The administrator will establish organizational or individual performance goals or other vesting criteria in its discretion, which, depending on the extent to which they are met, will determine the number and/or the value of performance units and performance shares to be paid out to participants.
 After the grant of a performance unit or performance share, the administrator, in its sole discretion, may reduce or waive any performance criteria or other vesting provisions for such performance units or performance shares.
-Performance units shall have an initial dollar value established by the administrator prior to the grant date.
-Performance shares shall have an initial value equal to the fair market value of our common stock on the grant date.
 The administrator, in its sole discretion, may pay earned performance units or performance shares in the form of cash, in shares or in some combination.

-Non-employee Directors.
+Non-employee Director Award Limitations.

 Our 2016 Plan provides that all non-employee directors are eligible to receive all types of awards (except for incentive stock options) under the 2016 Plan.
 Our 2016 Plan provides that in any given fiscal year, a non-employee director may not receive under the 2016 Plan awards greater than 1,000,000 shares.

-Our 2016 Plan further provides that, in the event of a change in control, as defined in our 2016 Plan, each outstanding equity award granted under our 2016 Plan that is held by a non-employee director will fully vest, all restrictions on the shares subject to such award will lapse, and with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels, and all of the shares subject to such award will become fully exercisable, if applicable.
+Adjustments and Dissolution or Liquidation